The faceless untouchables who took away NYS billions

 It is still unclear what the money was used for but we have established it was being paid on the command of senior individuals at the Youth Ministry.

-And as this was happening, suppliers who had pending bills including the one who supplied containers for the Beyond Zero clinics for the slums in 2014, were pushed to the periphery of the payment.
+And as this was happening, suppliers who had pending bills, including one who supplied containers for Beyond Zero clinics for the slums in 2014, were pushed to the periphery.

 Everything was smooth until a senior official at the NYS was transferred early this year due to a contract expiry.
-Some powerful quarters in government, according to telephone recordings listened to by Saturday Standard, were vouching for the official -- who has been moved to the Transport ministry -- to take over from the suspended NYS Director Richard Ndubai.
+Some powerful quarters in government, according to telephone recordings listened to by Saturday Standard, were vouching for the official -- who has since been moved to another ministry -- to take over from NYS Director Richard Ndubai, who has since stepped aside.

 Clashing interests

-Clashing interests

-Their interests however clashed with other quarters in government who wanted the official to leave as he was blocking their hand from the cookie jar.
-It is this war of interests that broke the camel’s back, making one party in the siphoning of funds at NYS to spill the beans.
+Their interests, however, clashed with other quarters in government who wanted the official to leave as he was a stumbling block to some of their plans.
+It is this war of interests that broke the camel’s back, making one party to spill the beans.

-By Friday, the amount of money that could have been stolen at the NYS was still unclear as Principal Secretary Lilian Omollo struggled to convince MPs that none had been lost.
+By yesterday, the amount of money that may have been stolen at NYS was still unclear, as Principal Secretary Lilian Omollo struggled to convince MPs that the Sh9 billion in the media focus had not been lost.

-“The amounts under investigation are best presented by the investigation agencies,” she said.
+“The amounts under investigation are best presented by the investigative agencies,” she said.

 “We are in a country where the public can lynch you based on what they hear.
 It is unfortunate that that is how people in the country are,” she said.

-So shameless were the thieves that we have established that money to pay suppliers got depleted within 15 hours of being disbursed by the Treasury.
-The NYS receives at least Sh6 billion every quarter from the Treasury.
-In the last financial year, it spent Sh21.6 billion and by May this year, it had spent Sh19.5 billion.
+We have established that so shameless were the beneficiaries that money to pay suppliers got depleted within 15 hours of being disbursed by the Treasury.
+The NYS receives at least Sh6 billion every quarter and it spent Sh21.6 billion this financial year.
+As at May, it had spent Sh19.5 billion.

-The quarterly payment ritual where preferred suppliers got paid at inflated prices was characterised by well-connected individuals milling around their big cars at the NYS campus along Thika road.
-Insiders say by the time the fuel guzzlers left, every cent had been paid out.
+The quarterly payment ritual, where preferred suppliers got paid at inflated prices, was characterised by well-connected individuals milling around their big cars at the NYS campus on Thika road.
+Insiders say that by the time the fuel guzzlers left, every cent had been paid out.

 It is for this reason that the NYS, for example, paid Sh1.1 billion for beef in just one year.
-When calculated, it means they were spending Sh3 million on meat per day or each of the 45,000 recruits were consuming 66 kilos of beef daily.
+When broken down, it means the State agency was spending Sh3 million a day on meat, equivalent to 66kg of beef for each of the 45,000 recruits.

-Another example of a shameless payment was the Sh1 million price tag for a car tyre, four times more than the Sh200,000 it costs to purchase a Boeing 747 tyre.
-The firm was also spending Sh27,000 per 25kgs of milk powder, a staggering 188 per cent more than the market price of Sh14,000 for the same.
+Another example of the shameless payments was the Sh1 million price tag for a car tyre, four times more than the Sh200,000 it costs to purchase a Boeing 747 tyre.
+The firm was also spending Sh27,000 per 25kgs of milk powder, a staggering 188 per cent more than the Sh14,000 market price.

-NYS was also spending between Sh1.7 to Sh2 billion per year on fuel sourced from third parties at more than 20 per cent the market rate, when it could have got the same cheaply from state owned National Oil.
-Likewise, it could have sourced the meat from government owned Kenya Meat Commission (KMC) and milk powder from the Kenya Cooperative Creameries (KCC), but its cartels were only interested in profit margins.
+NYS was also spending between Sh1.7 billion and Sh2 billion per year on fuel sourced from third parties, at more than 20 per cent the market rate, when it could have got the same cheaply from state owned National Oil.
+Likewise, it could have sourced the meat from government-owned Kenya Meat Commission (KMC) and milk powder from the Kenya Cooperative Creameries (KCC), but its cartels were only interested in profit margins.

-But instead of following the money, investigative agencies appear to be engaging in what is turning out to be a fishing expedition aimed at small time tenderpreneurs who received payments worth less than Sh50 million while the real culprits walk free.

-The Ethics and Anti-Corruption Commission (EACC), which we have established has been locked out of the NYS investigation all-together, has this week tried to save face by trying to reactivate its past cases.
-Likewise, the Kenya Revenue Authority (KRA) has written to all those whose names get mentioned asking them to pay tax arrears based on figures quoted in newspaper reports.

 ALSO READ: PS says NYS didn’t lose Sh9b, blames woes on predecessors